View AML’s recommended media literacy resources and readings.

 Media Education Lab (US): The Media Education Lab improves media literacy education through scholarship and community service.
 Areas: research, teacher education, curriculum, advocacy, and youth and community media production.

-GAPMIL: The Global Alliance for Partnerships on Media and Information Literacy – “promotes international cooperation to ensure that all citizens have access to media and information competencies”.
+GAPMIL: The UNESCO MIL Alliance, formerly known as Global Alliance for Partnerships on Media and Information Literacy (GAPMIL), is a groundbreaking effort to promote international cooperation to ensure that all citizens have access to media and information competencies.

 Principal Researcher at Microsoft Research.
 Her academic and scholarly research examines the intersection between technology and society.
 It’s Complicated: The Social Lives of Networked Teens (2014).